idan-nave/OnBoardly/doc/Git Collaboration Guide.md

 ## **2. Understanding Branching and Its Importance**

-In a team environment, working with branches is essential for managing features, bug fixes, and experiments without affecting the main codebase.
+In a department environment, working with branches is essential for managing features, bug fixes, and experiments without affecting the main codebase.

 ### **Main Branch (Master / Main):**
 The main branch is where the stable version of your project resides.
 Only completed and tested features should be merged into this branch.